SugandhaVS95/SugandhaVS95.github.io/DevOps-Intro.md

 Welcome to Day 1 of our thrilling 90-day adventure to master the foundational understanding of DevOps and its empowering tools! 🚀

-Let's begin with a bit about my journey.
+Let's begin with a bit about my journey!

 It all started back in 2019 while working at "TELUS International" in the BPO industry.
 Feeling the need for a change and eager to explore new horizons, I stumbled upon the term 'AWS'.
 Intrigued and curious, I decided to dive into the world of Cloud Computing.

 Despite facing challenges, including lack of formal IT education and limited resources, I was determined to learn and grow.
 Learning discreetly during office hours, I was captivated by Cloud Computing's vastness and potential.
 Even without a laptop and amidst financial constraints, I persevered, fueled by the vision of a brighter future.